platformsh/platformsh-docs/src/configuration/yaml.md

-# YAML Configuration
+---
+title: "YAML"
+weight: 1
+description: |
   [YAML](https://en.wikipedia.org/wiki/YAML) ("YAML Ain't Markup Language") is a human-readable data file format, well suited to human-edited configuration files.
 Nearly all aspects of your project's build and deploy pipeline are controlled via YAML files.
+---

+{{< description >}}

 YAML is a whitespace-sensitive format that is especially good at key/value type configuration, such as that used by Platform.sh.
 There are many good YAML tutorials online and the format is reasonably self-documenting.
 We especially recommend: